 Whatever happens, it’s clear that Apple and Google are headed for more conflict.
 Android is a threat to an iPhone business that has quickly come to represent more than 30% of Apple’s sales.
 Meanwhile, nearly all the growth in search is expected to come from mobile devices.
 That sets the stage for a new main event in the tech sector.
 This rivalry is going to accelerate innovation.
 Apple goes pretty fast, but having someone chasing you always makes you go faster.
 This is going to be good for consumers.

 Still, in a battle over the future of computing, friendship will almost surely be a casualty of progress.

 The writer is a correspondent of Youth Ki Awaaz.
 About to start the second year of BTech course in electrical engineering from IIT-BHU, he believes that versatility is his USP.
-A footballer and a quiz enthusiast, for him writing is “a way to get your point across and not to show off your vocabulary!”FLAG THIS POST
+A footballer and a quiz enthusiast, for him writing is “a way to get your point across and not to show off your vocabulary!”REPORT THIS POST